SekouDiaoNlp/pylexique/README.rst

 Features
 --------

-* Extract oll lexical information from a French  word.
+* Extract all lexical information from a French  word.
 * Easy to use Api.
 * Easily integrate pylexique in your own projects as an imported library.
 * Can be used as a command line tool.